 Natural Barefoot Trimming and Hoof Care

-Our philosophy of hoof care is to balance the entire animal by balancing the horse’s hooves, nutrition, and environment.
+Our philosophy of hoof care is to balance the entire animal by balancing the horse’s hooves, nutrition, environment and trust.
 All three of these factors work synergistically to enable the horse to have a happy, pain-free attitude making him a willing partner for you.

 Cornerstones of the Swedish Hoof School philosophy

 - Every hoof should be protected in exactly the manner that it needs to be at all times